-- Hughes/Trudgill (1996) distinguish dialect (variety with particular grammatical or lexical features) from accent (variety with particular phonological features), while other linguists don't define dialect this narrowly, and may write e.g. the phonology of the Yorkshire dialect.
-We follow the latter use here.
-Caveat: variation in grammar, lexis and phonology are not necessarily dependent on each other.
-E.g. a British speaker's grammar and lexis may not show region-specific characteristics, but their pronunciation may be regionally coloured. - The contrast dialect vs. standard is an instance of a contrast between H(igh)-varieties and L(ow)-varieties.
+- Standard varieties are more closely associated with the written medium, while nonstandard varieties are often not used in writing.
+Hence standards are often thought of as being based on writing (cf. Sie spricht Schriftdeutsch). - Standards may be exploited to the ends of national cohesion. - Standard accent vs. standard grammar need not correlate.
+A speaker might use one but not the other.
+In English, General American and Received Pronunciation are standard accents. - The contrast non-standard vs. standard is an instance of a contrast between H(igh)-varieties and L(ow)-varieties.
 H-varieties have properties of standard languages, except that an H-variety need not belong to the same language as its corresponding L-varieties.
-E.g. Norman French vs. Anglo-Saxon in 12th century England. - Language vs Dialect: It is often hard to decide whether two varieties are dialects of the same language or distinct languages. - Mutual intelligibility and national borders are not the only relevant aspects. - Two dialects associated with different standard languages will often be seen as dialects of those languages, since the standards provide different technical vocabulary, writing systems, TV programmes etc. - Dutch and Plattdeutsch dialects thus belong to different languages, even if mutually intelligible.
-(Likewise for Danish, Norwegian, Swedish dialects.) - Swiss German dialects are seen as German dialects (even if many Germans find them as hard to understand as Dutch) because they share more or less the same standard.
-Similar: Arabic dialects (unified by Standard Arabic).
+E.g. Norman French vs. Anglo-Saxon in 12th century England. - The term dialect is used in more than one sense by linguists: - =non-standard regiolect (i.e. the sense of the term used by non-linguists) - =variety (not necessarily regionally defined, cf. expressions like social dialect, standard dialect).
+We will not use the term this way here, but it is quite common. - Hughes/Trudgill (1996) distinguish dialect (variety with particular grammatical or lexical features) from accent (variety with particular phonological features), while other linguists don't define dialect this narrowly, and may write e.g. the phonology of the Yorkshire dialect. - Language vs Dialect: It is often hard to decide whether two varieties are dialects of the same language or distinct languages. - Mutual intelligibility and national borders are not the only relevant aspects. - Two dialects connected to different standard languages might be seen as belonging to separate languages, since the standards provide different technical vocabulary, writing systems.
+TV shows etc. Examples: - Dutch and Plattdeutsch thus belong to different languages, even if mutually intelligible.
+Similar: Danish, Norwegian, Swedish dialects. - Swiss German dialects are seen as German dialects (even if many Germans find them as hard to understand as Dutch) because they share more or less the same standard.
+Similar: Arabic dialects (unified by Standard Arabic). - Sometimes ideological factors or feelings of group identity can influence lay decisions about whether two varieties belong to the same language.
+Examples: - Some speakers of African American Vernacular English say it is not a dialect of English, but a separate language (called Ebonics). - Political boundaries might be taken as criteria: "A language is a dialect with an army and a navy."
+(Max Weinreich)